What is Dual Credit?

 When does registration need to be completed?
 How do students get the registration and application forms?

-Registration needs to be completed before each semester begins.
+The first step is to apply for admission at NDSCS if you are not currently taking a class for dual credit.
+Then you need to sign the Financial Obligation Agreement prior to being able to get yourself registered.
 Early each spring, students need to inform high school administrators which class(es) they intend to take from NDSCS in the coming year.
 NDSCS classes are offered by semester.
 The same class does not run all year like they might in high school.
 For example, students may take the same high school English class all year, but they may take two different English classes from NDSCS in that same year’s time.
-Registration and application materials are mailed to the high schools.
-Forms for the fall semester will be mailed in April.
-Forms for the spring semester will be mailed late fall semester (approximately November).
+Application and registration instructions are mailed to the high schools, and they are located on the dual credit website under the Helpful Information link.

 Can I take a class from NDSCS and not get high school credit for it?